Bida: Economy

 As an agrarian society, Bida is the centre of all the commercial activities in the Niger South district of Niger state.
 It is where mostly all the cash crops such as shea nuts, cashew nut, groundnut and rice are exported inlarge quantities to the outside world.
 The town is the heart of Niger state has it is blessed with arable land for farming different grains and tuber crops.
 It is also a gate way town to Ways - suburban village where virtually all the states in the South eastern part of the country converge to engage in buying, selling an exportation of livestock within an outside the country.

 Climate

-Temperatures rarely drop below 56°F or rise over 101°F in the humid, partly cloudy dry season, which has a hot and uncomfortable range of 62°F to 95°F.
+Temperatures rarely drop below 56 °F or rise over 101 °F in the humid, partly cloudy dry season, which has a hot and uncomfortable range of 62 °F to 35 °C.

-The hot season lasts for 2.7 months, from February 3 to April 23, with an average daily high temperature of over 93°F. The hottest month of the year in Bida is April, with an average high temperature of 94°F and low temperature of 76°F.
+The hot season lasts for 2.7 months, from February 3 to April 23, with an average daily high temperature of over 93 °F. The hottest month of the year in Bida is April, with an average high temperature of 94 °F and low temperature of 76 °F.

-With an average daily maximum temperature below 86°F, the chilly season lasts 3.3 months, from June 28 to October 7.
-With an average low of 64°F and a high of 90°F, December is the coldest month of the year in Bida.
+With an average daily maximum temperature below 30 C, the chilly season lasts 3.3 months, from June 28 to October 7.
+With an average low of 64 °F and a high of 90 °F, December is the coldest month of the year in Bida.